Zlatko Paković: Theatrical style

 Paković is an activist theatre-maker.
 He refers to theatre as "a matter of radical imagination", and sees it as a tool for dissecting and exposing complex structures and ethical dilemmas that shape societies, with the aim of raising awareness and motivating audiences to take action.

 Paković describes his productions as provocatio —provocations designed to awaken vocatio, a "call to responsible citizenship".
 His plays are known to inspire admiration, excitement, and responsibility in audiences, but have also provoked backlash from repressive institutions.
 A striking example is his production Srebrenica.
 When We the Murdered Rise in Serbia, which led to nationalist groups publicly threatening him with violence or even liquidation.

 Another controversial piece, Pier Paolo Pasolini Directs The Last Judgment, was banned by municipal authorities in Podgorica, Montenegro; its premiere eventually shifted underground to a private basement and was streamed online.

 Religion and clerical power recur as central themes in his work.
 In Croatia, Pope Francis Wrestles with His Angel imagines the Pope dismantling the Vatican Bank, ordaining women as priests, and abolishing clerical celibacy—decisions taken as remedies to endemic church scandals.
 In Bosnia, Church of Bosnia asserts that truthfulness transcends religious divisions, dramatizing a scenario in which two women are married in a mosque under Sharia law, as an illustration of religious equality.

 Srebrenica, When We the Murdered Rise

 In 2020 the play Srebrenica.
 When We the Murdered Rise premiered in the Center for Cultural Decontamination in Belgrade under police protection, following reported death threats by Serbian ultranationalist groups who deny the genocide in Srebrenica.
 The play was produced by the Helsinki Committee for Human Rights in Serbia.
 This work marked the first theatrical production in Serbia to place the moral imperative of recognizing the Srebrenica genocide at the centre of its narrative.
-Researchers Željana Tunić and Snežana Stanković discuss the play in an essay published in Performace Research exploring the mechanisms of denial of the Srebrenica genocide in present day Serbia.
+Researchers Željana Tunić and Snežana Stanković discuss the play in an essay published in Performance Research exploring the mechanisms of denial of the Srebrenica genocide in present day Serbia.

 The play was later performed in Brussels on 16 November 2022, followed by a public discussion moderated by Simon Papuashvili, programme director of the International Partnership for Human Rights (IPHR).